Sahidannopal-15/Sahidannopal-15/README.md

 ### 😎 About Me
 💡 Building creative and responsive web interfaces.
-🔍 Interested in cyber security
+🔍 Interested in cyber security.
 ⚙️ Always learning new tech n improving my skills.

 ---